-Malicious ads on the web are an old-timer of malware distribution.
+Malicious ads on the web is an old-timer of malware distribution.
 And the advice to stop clicking the blinking advertisements on untrustworthy websites exists as long as the ads on the Internet.
-You can also install ad blocking plugins for your web browser – they will deal with any kind of ads.
+You can also install ad-blocking plugins for your web browser – they will deal with any kind of ads.

 Removing the viruses with GridinSoft Anti-Malware

 - Download and install GridinSoft Anti-Malware.
 After the installation, you will be offered to perform the Standard Scan.
 Approve this action.